emstoudenmire/NetworkSolvers/README.md

   - [ ] Check that densitymatrix subspace expansion code works for 1-site TDVP.
   - [ ] Check behavior of bond dimension for 1-site DMRG.
         How does the subspace expansion interact with 1-site SVD truncation?
+  - [ ] Get rid of special edge overload of inserter?

 - [ ] TDVP improvements
   - [ ] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.